SukkoPera/OpenAmiga600FastRamExpansion/README.md

 OpenAmiga600FastRamExpansion is basically a clone of [a RAM expansion produced by Kipper2K a few years ago](http://eab.abime.net/showthread.php?t=64218), based on [an earlier design by lvd/NedoPC](http://lvd.nedopc.com/Projects/a600_8mb/index.html).
 He has since stopped producing and selling these cards and I thought it was a pity that he didn't open his designs and actually took all of them down, as this card is quite cheap to build and really useful.
 So I set about recreating it from scratch.
 Kipper2K has also made other expansions, including an 8 MB version of this card, but I chose to work on this one as it was simpler and probably enough for most uses.
 Other cards might come in the future.

 ### Memory Compatibility
 The required RAM Type is 16 Mbit (1M×16) DRAM in the SOJ-42 package with up to 70-80 ns access time.
-It is 5v-only DRAM (not SD(!)RAM) often found in old 72-pin SIMMs, EDO chips might work or not.
+It is 5v-only DRAM (not SDRAM!) often found in old 72-pin SIMMs, EDO chips might work or not.
 All chips having *8160* in their part number should be OK.

 See [OpenAmiga500FastRamExpansion](https://github.com/SukkoPera/OpenAmiga500FastRamExpansion#memory-compatibility) for a compatibility list.